openvswitch/ovs/Documentation/internals/committer-responsibilities.rst

 Pre-requisites
 --------------

-Be familar with the guidlines and standards defined in :doc:`contributing/index`.
+Be familiar with the guidelines and standards defined in :doc:`contributing/index`.

 Review